SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/appointment.md

  | Busy | 0 | This appointment is marked as busy in the diary |
  | Free | 1 | This appointment is marked as free in the diary |

 Documents linked to an appointment are linked in the Relations table.
 There is no special marking in appointment so always check if the active appointment has valid entries in the Relations table.
-The relationdefinition table holds the reldef\_id for "Link to follow-up", "Link to document" and "Link to sale".
-Our GUI currently only supports links do documents.
+The `relationdefinition` table holds the `reldef_id` for "Link to follow-up", "Link to document", and "Link to sale".
+Our GUI currently only supports links to documents.

 ### To assign an appointment to someone